HOME • SEARCH • EMAIL • ABOUT

 Common names Common names

-Pakpak-lauin is a local name for three different herbal plant s, two of the genus Asplenium and one of genus Drynaria: Pakpak-lauin: Asplenium nidus; Pakpak-lauin na babae: Asplenium macrophyllum; and Pakpak lawin: Drynaria quercifloia.
+In the often confusing nomenclatura landscape of common names, Pakpak-lauin is a local name for three different herbal plants, two of the genus Asplenium and one of genus Drynaria: Pakpak-lauin: Asplenium nidus; Pakpak-lauin na babae: Asplenium macrophyllum; and Pakpak lawin: Drynaria quercifloia.

 Note: There are some dissimilarities in Quisumbing's 1978 publication of Medicinal Plants of the Philippines and the Plants of the Philippines 1964 publication by the University of the Philippines.
 The former refers to Asplenium nidus as pakpak-lauin and the latter as pasdak; both refer to it as Bird's nest fern.
 The Plants of the Philippines publication has a Pakpak lawin entree with the scientific designation of Drynaria quercifolia.

-Drynaria quercifolia (L.) J. Sm. is an accepted name.
-The Plant List
+Drynaria quercifolia (L.) J. Sm. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names